If you make a purchase after following a link on our site, we may earn a small commission. Learn more.

 • 3 minifigures: Batman, The Joker (Black Tailcoat) and Lawrence the Boombox Goon

-One thing really stands out about the LEGO 1989 Batwing to us: you can wall-mount it!
+One thing really stands out about the Lego 1989 Batwing to us: you can wall-mount it!
 For adult collectors who are low on space, that innovation truly is a selling point.
 Well, there’s also the fact that this is a fantastic-looking model, too.
 If you’d rather display it on a shelf it comes complete with a stand.
 All bases are covered, quite literally.

 Leave a Reply